These Keto chocolate coconut bars will remind you of the famous Bounty bars! A perfect low carb chocolate bar treat that is also dairy free!

 I have always been crazy about the combination of chocolate and coconut so it was only a matter of time before I made a Keto version of a Chocolate Coconut Bar.

-Low Carb Chocolate Coconut Bars
+How to make Low Carb Chocolate Coconut Bars

-Silicone Loaf Pan.
+Silicone Baking Molds.
 When doing chocolate and candies, I can’t say enough about using silicone trays and pans.
 No more trying to scrape something out.

 Bottom Coconut layer: